MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 ### C++ code analysis

 To analyze C++ code, run [static code analysis](/cpp/code-quality/quick-start-code-analysis-for-c-cpp).
-Get in the habit of running it once you've cleaned up the obvious errors that prevent a successful build, and take some time to address the warnings it may produce.
-You can save yourself some headaches down the road, and you may learn a few code style techniques.
+Get in the habit of running it once you've cleaned up the obvious errors that prevent a successful build, and take some time to address the warnings it might produce.
+You can save yourself some headaches down the road, and you might learn a few code style techniques.

 Press **Alt**+**F11** (or select **Analyze** > **Run Code Analysis on Solution** from the top menu) to start static code analysis.